-Although Japan adopted other cultures in the course of time, the Japanese garden keep its uniqueness to this day.
+Although Japan adopted other cultures in the course of time, the Japanese garden keeps its uniqueness to this day.

-In ancient Chinese folk belief in immortals, it’s believed there were four legendary wizards living on each different islands.
-It became the foundation for Taoism and the origin of folklore and myths.
+In the ancient Chinese folk belief in immortals, it’s believed there were four legendary wizards living on each different island.
+It became the foundation of Taoism and the origin of folklore and myths.

-They began creating gardens imitating this idea, which was exported to Japan in the Asuka period in the 6th to 7th century.
+They began creating gardens imitating this idea, which was exported to Japan in the Asuka period in the 6th to 7th centuries.

 Full-scale Japanese Garden Projects